-In this article, we will be taking an introductory look at yEarn Finance in order to better understand all the hype around this newcomer in the DeFi space.
-In this analysis of Curve, 5 different sections will be covered, as follows:
+In this article, we will be taking an introductory look at Yearn Finance to better understand all the hype around it in the DeFi space.
+In this analysis of Yearn Finance, 5 different sections will be covered, as follows:

-yEarn Finance was created by Andre Cronje, a South African hotshot software engineer and self-proclaimed “DeFi architect” and “one of the older trees” in Crypto.
-Andre had been doing code reviews of projects on Bitcoin , Ethereum and others since early on, attracted by the concepts of distributed networks, and decentralized programmable money.
-After achieving vitality with his code reviews, Cronje joined other projects and eventually started on his own portfolio management project.
-Cronje went for stablecoins because the rest of the market seemed “incomprehensible” and found himself yield chasing on platforms like Compound , Synthetix , and Balancer .
+Yearn Finance was created by Andre Cronje, a South African hotshot software engineer and self-proclaimed “DeFi architect” and “one of the older trees” in Crypto.
+Andre had been doing code reviews of projects on Bitcoin (), Ethereum (), and others since early on, attracted by the concepts of distributed networks, and decentralized programmable money.
+After achieving vitality with his code reviews, Cronje joined other projects and eventually started his own portfolio management project.
+Cronje went for stablecoins because the rest of the market seemed “incomprehensible” and found himself yield chasing on platforms like Compound () , Synthetix () , and Balancer ().
 At this point, Cronje started to conceptualize a system that would (i) save him time in finding and executing his yield optimization strategies, (ii) others could use for the same purpose, and (iii) would get better at optimizing yield for everyone involved as more people used it.
-This was the genesis of the scalable, distributed system which eventually became yEarn Finance.
+This was the genesis of the scalable, distributed system which eventually became Yearn Finance.

-The mission of yEarn is to make DeFi simple and accessible for everyone.
-In many ways, the yearn.finance Web application can be thought of as an entry point to many DeFi services, the main of which is yield farming.
+The mission of Yearn is to make DeFi simple and accessible for everyone.
+In many ways, the Yearn web application can be thought of as an entry point to many DeFi services, the main of which is yield farming.

-ycodecode pool.
+Originally, Yearn had no native token.
+However, in July 2020, Cronje decided to experiment with full decentralized governance, in what is now widely recognized as a fair launch, perhaps the fairest in Crypto since itself.
+The governance token `YFI` will be used for voting and for receiving economic rewards in Yearn.
+A total of 30,000 YFI were minted, and were all released at once, with Cronje not allocating any for himself and with no premine.
+YFI was earned by staking the yCRV LP token received from the Curve `y` pool.
 However, all the supply has been distributed already.
 YFI has since become the most successful token launch this year, with a 10,000x parabolic run and yields of up to 1,000% during its staking period.
-Impressive that a token Cronje announced by saying it would be “completely valueless” not only proved so valued by the market but gave the whole Crypto-Verse that roar 🦁 with echoes of the 2017 days of the ICO craze.
+Impressive that a token Cronje announced by saying it would be “completely valueless” not only proved so valued by the market, but gave the whole Crypto-Verse that roar 🦁 with echoes of the 2017 days of the ICO craze.

 YFI is traded in secondary markets as well.
 According to CoinMarketCap , YFI is found with the most volume and liquidity on the following exchanges:

-Unfortunately, the normal resource for developers which would be the yEarn docs is not very up-to-date.
-It does not detail the functionality of the newer yVaults or integration details for other devs, albeit it does list the registry of smart contracts for the original yEarn product.
-Head over to the FAQ and you will find the latest info in a QA format.
+Unfortunately, the normal resource for developers which would be the Yearn docs is not very up-to-date.
+It does not detail the functionality of the newer yVaults or integration details for other devs, albeit it does list the registry of smart contrades for the original Yearn product.
+Head over to the FAQ and you will find the latest info in a Q format.

-A very complete resource is the community-made site learnyearn.finance which acts as a quasi-official educational and adoption-encouraging resource.
-It shows how to interact with yVaults with both the UI and with Zapper.fi .
+A very complete resource is the community-made site Yearn documentation which acts as a quasi-official educational and adoption-encouraging resource.
+It shows how to interact with yVaults with both the UI and with Zapper .

-yEarn lists two projects as having a special place in the ecosystem: Curve and Aave .
+Yearn lists two projects as having a special place in the ecosystem: Curve and Aave.
 The growth of all of these protocols is interrelated by the design principle of composability that when applied to DeFi is often referred to as “money legos”.
 The fact that these protocols are trustless, permissionless, and distributed means that another DeFi architect dev can rely on them to craft another dApp.
-Curve integrates with yEarn to provide liquidity for its stablecoin market and in the process gives its users access to market-making fees on top of the lending interest they get in yEarn, which is possible because yEarn balances between different lending protocols, one of which is Aave.
+Curve integrates with Yearn to provide liquidity for its stablecoin market and in the process gives their users access to market-making fees on top of the lending interest they get in Yearn, which is possible because Yearn balances between different protocols like Aave.